 This isn't an easy chapter to write, but it's one that's incredibly important.
 Not just for my overall journey but for women everywhere you may be experiencing the same thing, or know someone who is.

 I met him just after I split up with my husband.
 I got married young, only 22, to a guy I had been dating 3 or 4 years.
 We were in love in the way that teenagers and young people are in love and we grew apart in the way that makes you realise how foolish you were to get married so young.
 What my mother must have been thinking...

-So when I met Don, it felt exciting to feel connected to someone again.
+So when I met Don (*not his real name), it felt exciting to feel connected to someone again.
 He seemed so intensely passionate and crazy about me, which was something I had been missing in my short-lived marriage.
 Don made me remember how much I loved feeling loved.

 As I had been accustomed to being in a 'married state' - ie living together and sharing a house - I was keen to move quite quickly into a similar situation with Don.
 Essentially, I was trying to fill a void in my life with someone new.
 I liked being married.
 Perhaps the only missing puzzle piece was to whom?

 The first few weeks were a whirlwind.
 Don was a professional golfer and I was quickly swept up into his world.
 He loved having me on his arm at events, and I loved the attention.
 By this stage I was still in my mid twenties so for me it was like walking on a cloud.

 I don't really remember the first thing that changed.
 There wasn't one small detail that stands out as a red flag... because at the start of a relationship you're so willing to excuse any behaviour of the person because you're infatuated.
 You think you're in love.
 And that's exactly how Don wanted me to feel.